 $1,000 Grant is awarded to Samuel Smith.
 Mr. Smith will be pursuing WSET Level 2 certification at Texas Tech University in Fredericksburg.
 He graduated Magna Cum Laude from Texas A&M in 2014 with a degree in Biology.

 $750 Grant is awarded to Daniela DaSuta.
 Ms. DaSuta is pursuing WSET Level 4 Diploma program.
 She is a 2011 graduate from University of Texas majoring in Spanish.

-This is the fourteenth year that the WST has provided grant assistance through the Scholarship Grant Program providing over $57,000 in total.
+This is the fifteenth year that the WST has provided grant assistance through the Scholarship Grant Program providing over $57,000 in total.
 “The Wine Society is pleased to continue its long tradition of providing meaningful scholarships to worthy individuals.
 This is our way of “going local” to support Texas talent and invest in the future of Texas wine.” said Ms. Shirley Choate, State President of the WST.